wp-plugins/easy-media-download/readme.txt

 none

 == Changelog ==

+= 1.0.3 =
+* Easy media download is now compatible with WordPress 3.8

 = 1.0.2 =
 * Added a new shortcode parameter to open the download in a new window